We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 |discrete||7 business days||offers ongoing medical support||expensive without insurance|

-There are several organizations and locations that may offer free or low cost STI testing:
+Some several organizations and locations may offer free or low cost STI testing:

-- Planned Parenthood health centers: Planned Parenthood may offer lower-cost testing for people on lower incomes.
+- Planned Parenthood health centers: Planned Parenthood may offer lower-cost testing for lower-income people.
 Learn more here.

-- Community health centers: Community health centers may offer lower-cost testing for people on lower incomes.
+- Community health centers: Community health centers may offer lower-cost testing for lower-income people.
 Learn more here.

 - Healthcare professionals: Most doctors offer STI testing.
-This may be an affordable option for people if their insurance covers the cost of the tests and any potential treatment.
+This may be an affordable option if their insurance covers the cost of the tests and any potential treatment.

 - Student centers: Student centers at colleges may offer low cost STI testing.
 People should view their college’s website for more information.